javitausia/cambium-take-home/README.md

 The first part involves the creation of a docker container, running a PostgreSQL service, so I decided to create a Dockerfile, and run the container using docker-compose.

-For the second part, I decided to create a tiny streamlit application, as I really like its UX.
+For the second part, I decided to create a tiny streamlit application, as I really like the results UX, and it is very pythonic.
 Regarding the scientific or technical considerations for the areas classification, I followed the constraints in the challenge instructions.
 To apply these constraints, I calculate the different percentages of suitable pixels in the provided area given different assumptions, dividing the area in random sub-areas, and then summing them app to calculate a global `final score`.
-Moreover, I discarded protected areas, and areas where the land usage is wetlands or forests.
+Moreover, I discarded protected areas, and areas where the land usage is wetlands or forests are penalized.

 - What kind of aspects would you take into account if you were assigned with the task of implementing this type of analysis at scale?